LogoLogo

 │ │ │

-Parallel Subprocess Paralell Subprocess Parallel Subprocess
+Parallel Subprocess Parallel Subprocess Parallel Subprocess

 This method is ideal when multiple subprocesses need to run simultaneously and you need to retrieve the statuses or outputs of multiple runs.